8 Expert Tips for House Staging to Maximize Profit and Sell Your Home Fast!

 I decided to get my license when the kids were smaller.
 Mostly because I wanted a way to escape my house from time to time, have an excuse to dress in clothing that wasn’t “faux” yoga pants (i.e. yoga pants that don’t really do yoga), and have conversations, at least once in a while, that didn’t revolve around bodily functions, PBS Kids, or remedies for diaper rashes.

-FUN FACT #2…Dave and I are landlords, and have been now for over a decade.
+FUN FACT #2…Dave and I are landlords and have been now for over 15 years.

 Why am I sharing these riveting fun facts with you?
 I want to impress upon you that while, usually, I have NO idea what I’m talking about,